dguo/dannyguo.com/src/pages/blog/forex-trading-for-fun-and-luckily-profit.md

 times, I'd be up thousands of dollars.
 To some extent, I became desensitized to it all.

-But there was one day that reminded me that these numbers represent something real.
-On March 11, 2011, I watched the USD/JPY price change more quickly than I had ever seen before.
+But there was one day that reminded me that exchange rates aren't just numbers in a game.
+They represent something more real than that.
+On March 11, 2011, I watched the USD/JPY price change more quickly than I had ever seen.
 I found out that it was [because](https://files.stlouisfed.org/files/htdocs/publications/review/11/09/303-324Neely.pdf) of the [Tōhoku earthquake and tsunami](https://en.wikipedia.org/wiki/2011_T%C5%8Dhoku_earthquake_and_tsunami).
+I was gambling with code, but exchange rates both reflect real things that happen in world as well as have their own impact on the world.

 I was lucky that I ended up making a profit.
 I could have lost it all on any given day.